 Pepin is a tiny village located in the state of Wisconsin.
 With a population of 738 people and just one neighborhood, Pepin is the 413th largest community in Wisconsin.

-Unlike some villages, Pepin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pepin are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pepin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pepin is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Pepin who work in food service (11.92%), management occupations (8.81%), and office and administrative support (8.03%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.84% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Pepin citizens is a little higher than the average for US cities and towns: 23.73% of adults in Pepin have at least a bachelor's degree.
+The citizens of Pepin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.73% of adults in Pepin having a bachelor's degree or advanced degree.

 The per capita income in Pepin in 2022 was $40,365, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $161,460 for a family of four.
 However, Pepin contains both very wealthy and poor people as well.